Karen FournierAssociate Professor of Music Theory and Director of Research

 - 2023 Moore

 Using the history of music theory as the basis for a broader study of conceptual change, Fournier has also published articles on epistemology in such journals as The Journal of Music and Meaning, The Journal of Musicological Research, The Journal of Culture and Power, The College Music Symposium, and Music Theory Spectrum.
-Her most recent work in this area draws the analogy between research methodologies and biological species and proposes an evolutionary model to explain the growth and development of knowledge in the area of music theory.
+Her work in this area draws the analogy between research methodologies and biological species and proposes an evolutionary model to explain the growth and development of knowledge in the area of music theory.
 Her theories stand in diametric opposition to the more popular Kuhnian “revolutionary” model to which many critical studies of music scholarship tend to allude in their descriptions of the field.

 An award-winning pedagogue, Fournier joined the faculty of the University of Michigan in 2005 after holding the position of assistant professor at the University of Wisconsin.
 She has a particular interest in music theory pedagogy and has spoken at a number of pedagogy panels and workshops at national meetings of the College Music Society and the Society for Music Teacher Education over the past several years.